franku/pr-test/pull_request_template.md

 - [ ] Is there an entry in the ChangeLog for this PR?
 - [ ] Is a documentation change required (and part of the PR)?
 - [ ] does "check-sources --since-merge" report any problems?
+- [ ] Add a small description to the CHANGELOG.md file and refer to your PR using this syntax '[PR #xyz]'

 - [ ] Build and run the PR and execute the available tests and check if they are successful.
 - [ ] are compiler errors or warnings added?